Guy Nattiv

-Early life
+Early life and education

-Early in his career Nattiv worked in advertising.
-He served as head copywriter and then chief creative director for the advertising agency "Publicis Groupe" for 7 years.

-Nattiv graduated in 2012 from "Camera Obscura film school" in Tel-Aviv, Israel.
-He has been an official member of The Academy of Motion Picture Arts and Sciences since 2019.
+Guy Nattiv was born on May 24, 1973.
+His grandparents were Holocaust survivors.
+He graduated in 2012 from Camera Obscura film school in Tel Aviv, Israel.

 Career

+Early career

+Nattiv worked in advertising early in his career.
+He served as head copywriter and then chief creative director for the advertising agency Publicis Groupe for seven years.

+2000-2010

 He began his career as a film director and screenwriter in 2002 directing his graduate short film at Camera Obscura film school in Tel-Aviv, The Flood, which won dozens of international film festivals around the world including the Crystal Bear Award at the Berlin International Film Festival for best short film.
 In 2003, he began collaborating with director Erez Tadmor.
 Together they directed the short film Strangers, starring Guy Loell and Sami Samir, about a Jew and an Arab who meet on a train and encounter a group of Neo Nazi skinheads.
 The film won the 2003 Sundance Film Festival Audience Award for Best Short Film, and the Wolgin Award at the Jerusalem Film Festival in 2003.
 Strangers also won more than 30 international film festivals and was shortlisted short for the Oscars.

-Nattiv & Tadmor's second short film, Offside, starring Liron Levo and Ido Musari, won the short film award at the 2006 Manhattan Film Festival.
+Nattiv and Tadmor's second short film, Offside, starring Liron Levo and Ido Musari, won the short film award at the 2006 Manhattan Film Festival.
 In 2008 Nattiv & Tadmor developed their short film Strangers into a feature of the same name.
 The film is led by Liron Levo and Lubna Azabal.
 Strangers has participated in dozens of international film festivals, including the official competition at the 2008 Sundance Film Festivals and the 2008 Tribeca Film Festival.
 Strangers has been sold and distributed in more than 28 countries around the world.
 In addition, actress Lubna Azabel won the most Promising Actress Award at the 2008 Jerusalem Film Festival.